 The Reproductive Justice Project advocates for bodily autonomy and the right to choose whether and under what circumstances people have and raise children by supporting reproductive rights groups around the globe.
+RJP is one of Berkeley Law’s leading research-focused SLPs.

-Projects take the form of proactive (policy) or reactive (litigation) work on the national or state-level.
-Regardless of the topic, students will engage in research related to statistics, policy initiatives, cases, and existing regulations.
-Depending on the organization’s needs, students will then create deliverables, such as research spreadsheets, policy recommendations, memoranda, and/or briefs.
+On occasion, there may be opportunities to work on litigation as well.
+Regardless of the topic, students will engage in research related to policy initiatives, cases, existing regulations, and real-world impacts.
+Depending on each partner organization’s needs, students will create deliverables such as research spreadsheets, policy recommendations, memoranda, and/or briefs.

 Supervision: Students in the Reproductive Justice Project will receive training and supervision from attorneys associated with their individual research projects.